 Why go: Ask any Phoenix foodie about great sushi in town and Hana will often, if not always, be at the top of the list.
 It also consistently hovers in the top slots of the annual “best of” lists compiled by local media.
 Count on insanely fresh, artfully presented dishes every time.

 What is it: Not your Mickey D’s drive-through, you might have a few extra minutes to scroll through your phone at this burger joint in Phoenix’s Arcadia ‘hood.
 The wait?
 Worth it.
 The menu is uncomplicated here: it’s just burgers, fries and shakes.

 Why go: A blend of beef gets ground on site each day to produce thick, tender and juicy burgers that you can get slathered in cheese or not.
 Topping options include buttery onions and sautéed jalapenos, for an extra kick.
 You don’t have to be vanilla about your shake order; banana or the salted dulce de leche are tasty adventures.

-What is it: This 100% vegan eatery offers comfort food minus the meat and dairy.
-Yep, that’s totally possible.
-It’s a relaxed spot with a street-side patio that’s perfect for outdoor dining when temperatures are below blazing.
+What is it: This 100% vegan eatery offers comfort food minus the cruelty.
+Yep, it's plant-based fare at it's best.
 This central Phoenix location is also next door to sister spot, Nami, which offers vegan pastries.